Skip to content

 Profiling async functions

-Like most Node.js CPU profilers, OpenTelemetry eBPF profiler has limitations when profiling asynchronous functions.
+Like most Node.js CPU profilers, the OpenTelemetry eBPF profiler has limitations when profiling asynchronous functions.
 Reconstructing asynchronous call stacks requires accessing the Node.js (V8) heap, which introduces significant overhead.
 As a result, asynchronous call stacks are currently recorded separately, without reconstructing the full end-to-end call stack.

 Troubleshooting

-Named anonymous functions appear as with ESBuild
+Named anonymous functions appear as <anonymous> with ESBuild

 When using ESBuild to bundle your Node.js application, named anonymous functions might appear as <anonymous> in the profiling data instead of their actual names.
 This happens when using the keepNames option in ESBuild, which doesn't correctly reset the function names of anonymous (arrow) functions after minification.